LK4D4/lk4d4.darth.io/content/posts/timers.md

     return t
 }
 ```
-So, here we convert duration to exact timestamp `when` timer should call
+So, here we're converting duration to exact timestamp `when` timer should call
 function `f` with argument `c`.
 There are three types of function `f` used in
 package time: